 Night skiing is the main attraction at Collet d’Allevard, where you can (unusually for Europe) go from the top of the resort at 2100 metres to the 1450 metre base.
 There are 10 runs for you to weave your way down, served by three chairlifts and two gondolas.
 Given the excellent quality of after dark skiing here, it’s a shame that it only takes place once or twice a week.

 The best option for nighttime slopes in Canada comes courtesy of Cypress Mountain just outside of Vancouver.
 20km of runs open until 10pm, as the city twinkles below you.
 Also the terrain park is open late, so your mate can get an awesome snap of you doing a nose grab beneath flashlights.

 While North Americans might have pioneered night skiing, Asia has taken its crown as the premiere destination for hitting the snow after dark.
 And among the many Asian resorts that leave their lights on late, nowhere does it better than Niseko.
-As of 2021, all four of the constituent resorts now light up until 7pm EVERY DAY OF THE WEEK.
+All four of the constituent resorts light up until 7pm EVERY DAY OF THE WEEK.
 Madness, we know.